What is Coaching for Lawyers?

 What does Coaching cost?

-My coaching fees range from $495 to $995 per month depending on the plan chosen and are generally related to the time we spend in coaching sessions.
-In- between-sessions support is included at no additional charge.
+My coaching fees range from $495 to $995 per month depending on the plan chosen, or the plan we design together, and are generally related to the time we spend in coaching sessions.
+In-between-sessions support is included at no additional charge.
 Fees for specific plans or custom coaching plans will be provided upon request.

 How are Coaching fees paid?